-Well, of course Queen Elizabeth has a helper who breaks in her shoes for her
+Queen Elizabeth’s hack for breaking in shoes: Hire someone to do it

 "She has the right to have someone wear them in," he added.

-And when they "wear them in," they're usually wearing the queen's go-to shoe, a bespoke pair of low-heeled patent leather slip-ons by Anello & Davide.
+And when Kelly wears "them" in, they're usually the queen's go-to shoes, a bespoke pair of always-fashionable, low-heeled, patent leather slip-ons by Anello & Davide.